 Outdated or corrupted audio drivers cause playback issues, especially on Windows.
 Update your drivers through Device Manager (Windows) or System Settings (Mac).

 We tested this on a Windows 11 laptop with 6-month-old Realtek drivers.
 Audio stuttered and cut out randomly.
 Updating to the latest drivers fixed it.
-According to UMA Technology’s Windows fix, driver issues are common on laptops with integrated audio.
+According to PCMag’s Windows driver guide, keeping drivers current is a key step in resolving Windows audio issues.

 #Fix 6: Enable Audio Waveforms